SkiingIsFun123/redwood/README.md

 By making a lot of decisions for you, Redwood lets you get to work on what makes your application special, instead of wasting cycles choosing and re-choosing various technologies and configurations.
-Plus, because Redwood is a proper framework, you benefit from continued performance and feature upgrades over time and with minimum effort.
+Plus, because Redwood is a proper framework, you benefit from the continued performance and feature upgrades over time and with minimum effort.

-Redwood is the latest open source project initiated by Tom Preston-Werner, cofounder of GitHub (most popular code host on the planet), creator of Jekyll (one of the first and most popular static site generators), creator of Gravatar (the most popular avatar service on the planet), author of the Semantic Versioning specification (powers the Node packaging ecosystem), and inventor of
+Redwood is the latest open source project initiated by Tom Preston-Werner, cofounder of GitHub (the most popular code host on the planet), creator of Jekyll (one of the first and most popular static site generators), creator of Gravatar (the most popular avatar service on the planet), author of the Semantic Versioning specification (powers the Node packaging ecosystem), and inventor of